Chris Finke’s touchdown catch against Michigan was the play of the game in the Irish’s season-opening win.

 More: To make a College Football Playoff run, this is how Notre Dame must play

 Notre Dame offered Finke a spot as a preferred walk-on, something Wisconsin, Pittsburgh and Miami (Ohio) had also done.
-He not only would have a chance to play at Notre Dame but also could join his sister, Sarah, a student there.
+But not only would he have a chance to play at Notre Dame, he could join his sister, Sarah, a student there.

 “Rudy” is an iconic movie and all that, but Finke wanted more than two plays at the end of his career.